arjunan-k/Customer_Segmentation/Blog.md

 ### **5. Active Customer** (Buy often at low price)
 * Provide Credit Billing Service, So they can purchase much better without worrying about money.
-* Hit them with coupons for their likelly items.
 * Provide them more affordable discounts and products available in small quantity items(Low Price).
+* Hit them with coupons for products they usually buy.

 ### **6. Loyal Customer** (Buy regularly at high price)
-* Provide home/any location delivery.
 * Follow them monthly during their usual purchase dates.
 * Provide them whatever they wish to buy, even if we are not providing such products.
+* Provide home/any location delivery.

 ## PRODUCTS SOLD TOGETHER